 Your winch is arguably the most important piece of recovery gear you can own.
 It can be used to pull yourself and others out of a bog with ease.
-To learn more, head to the bottom of the page!
+To learn more and view Outdoria’s huge range of 4WD winches for sale, head to the bottom of the page!

 If you plan on going 4WDing, you really should bring a winch.
 Not only will this crucial piece of equipment save your vehicle from being bogged, it can be used to save others from the same fate.